-When my three daughters were young, their grandparents lived close by.
-They had a tradition of individual, one-on-one dinners each week; treasured times for both my children and their grandparents.
+When my three daughters were young, they had a tradition of individual, one-on-one dinners with their grandparents each week.
 As my eldest daughter moved from 3rd to 4th grade, she had more homework and projects to complete and time for these dinners became harder to create.
 We believed so much in the value of these relationships that my husband and I did something radical: we changed schools.

-We moved them to a small, for-profit alternative education school, VanDamme Academy, with a stated “no homework” policy.
-They still had to read 20 minutes each night and prepare for tests, but they had none of the endless busywork.
-They had TIME.
-Time to develop relationships with both family and friends.
+We moved our girls to a small, alternative education school with a stated “no homework” policy.
+While they had to read each night and prepare for tests, there was none of the endless busywork.
+Most importantly, they had time–time to develop relationships with both family and friends.
 We knew these social skills were essential to their lifelong health and well-being and that they could only be gained through personal interactions, not from studying a textbook.

-Socializing is considered the enemy of learning and is discouraged in classrooms.
-Yet, we are profoundly social creatures, according to Matthew Lieberman, UCLA neuroscientist and author of Social: Why Our Brains Are Wired to Connect.
+Too often, socializing is considered the enemy of learning and discouraged in classrooms.
+Yet we are profoundly social creatures, according to Matthew Lieberman, UCLA neuroscientist and author of Social: Why Our Brains Are Wired to Connect.
 He asserts that our need to connect with others, starting as newborns, is critical to our survival.
 Lieberman says:

-Our cultural worship of cognitive learning at the expense of equally important “non-cognitive” human factors has widespread implications for their future.
-A recent Washington Post article, “The surprising thing Google learned about its employees–and what it means for today’s students” by Valerie Strauss highlights the need for these skills.
+Our cultural emphasis on cognitive learning at the expense of equally important non-cognitive human factors has widespread implications for our children’s future.
+A recent Washington Post article, “The surprising thing Google learned about its employees–and what it means for today’s students,” provides insight into the need for these skills.
 In 2013, Google tested its hiring hypothesis by reviewing employee data since its incorporation in 1998 and found surprising results:

-Further support comes from new research entitled, “The Growing Importance of Social Skills in the Labor Market” by David Deming, Professor of Education and Economics at Harvard.
-It describes the following:
+Further support for non-cognitive development comes from new research entitled, “The Growing Importance of Social Skills in the Labor Market,” by David Deming, Professor of Education and Economics at Harvard.
+Deming finds: